supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 ---
-description: How to create and add tags to Point Cloud Episode objects and frames
+description: How to create and add tags to Point Cloud Episode annotation objects and frames
 ---

-# **Tags for objects and frames**
+# **Tags for annotation objects and frames**

 ## **Introduction**

-In this tutorial, you will learn how to create new tags and assign them to selected objects or frames (with these objects) in Point Cloud Episodes using the Supervisely SDK.
+In this tutorial, you will learn how to create new tags and assign them to selected annotation objects or frames (with these objects) in Point Cloud Episodes using the Supervisely SDK.

 Supervisely supports different types of tags: